-Our Operations & Technology group unifies our core functions into a single enterprise team.
-These include product engineering, our Chief Information Officer organization, data & analytics, digital transformation, customer experience, customer service & support, procurement, real estate, risk & compliance, collections and content operations.
-We believe that Operations & Technology provides the foundation and a greater opportunity to accelerate our progress on scale and growth initiatives, allowing us to sharpen our focus on allocating the right resources to our growth priorities.
+Our Operations & Technology group includes product engineering, our Chief Information Officer organization, data & analytics, digital transformation, customer service & support, procurement, real estate management, risk & compliance, collections and content operations.
+We believe that Operations & Technology provides the foundation to enable and accelerate our progress towards our corporate strategy, allowing us to sharpen our focus on allocating the right resources to our growth priorities.

-We believe we can make information more relevant, more personal and deliver it faster to our customers through the smart use of technology.
+We believe we can make information more relevant, more targeted and deliver it faster to our customers through the smart use of technology.
 By using shared technology and working across our businesses, we are making our data more accessible and valuable for our customers, no matter how they access it.
-We are increasingly shifting more of our software from being on-premise installations to software-as-a-service (SaaS) or cloud-based offerings that provide customers with access through the Internet.
+We are increasingly shifting more of our software from being on-premise installations to software-as-a-service (SaaS) or cloud-based offerings that provide customers with access via the internet.